abhinavdayal/DepthMask/Readme.md

 Tried various combinations and finally used same figures as in this paper Loss = 0.16 x L1 Loss + 0.84 x MSSSIS Loss

-The range of loss in mask and depth channels is different and as the model trains the differnce increases.
-So I considered a provision to dynamically scale the mask loss to make it comparable to train loss.

-i.e. loss = factor x maskloss + depthloss

 ## Running on larger dataset